aeon-engine/libaeon/README.md

 2. Run `bootstrap.cmd`

-    This will download all dependencies and generate the Visual Studio solution and project files in the `vs_build` subfolder.
+    This will download all dependencies and generate the Visual Studio solution and project files in the `build` subfolder.

 3. Load the solution in Visual Studio and build

 ### Linux

-libAeon requires at least GCC 11 or LLVM Clang 12.
+libAeon requires at least GCC 12

 1. Make sure you have cloned the submodules